 The purpose of the dress code is to help generate a positive learning environment for all students.
 The Education Code stipulates that a student's dress should not interfere with the educational process, or that it should not provide a safety hazard.
-Students must be neat and clean upon entering school.
+Students must be neat, clean and within social norms as defined by school administration.
+Final determination of acceptable dress will be made by the school administration.
 In accordance with this legal section, we ask that students adhere to the following:

-- O No items, which cause reactions by students that disrupt orderly conduct in the class and prevent the teacher from instructional activities. - o No tattooing, or excessive body piercing (ear piercing exempted). - o No items or style that advocates or denotes gang affiliation. - O Shoes must be worn at all times.
+- No items, which cause reactions by students that disrupt orderly conduct in the class and prevent the teacher from instructional activities. - No tattooing, or excessive body piercing - No items or style that advocates or denotes gang affiliation. - No excessively baggy clothing or sagging pants. - Shoes must be worn at all times.
 Shoes must be securely attached to the heel of the student.
-Flip-flop type shoes are not allowed.
-Bare feet are not allowed. - o No clothing resembling pajamas, lounge pants, slippers, or underwear, etc. - o No clothing with excessive rips, tears, cuts, holes. - o No blankets. - o Excessively revealing or sexually suggestive clothing is unacceptable.
-This includes: - Clothing that is extremely tight fitting. - Mini-skirts, backless halter-tops or dresses, tube tops, tank tops (3 finger width straps are okay) or muscle shirts cut low at armpits or neckline. - Clothing that shows a bare midriff.
+Due to safety concerns, flip-flop type and open toed shoes are not allowed.
+Bare feet are not allowed. - No clothing resembling pajamas, lounge pants, slippers, or underwear, etc. - No clothing with excessive or disproportionate rips, tears, cuts, or holes.
+Pants should not have any of this above mid-thigh. - No blankets. - Excessively revealing or sexually suggestive clothing is unacceptable.
+This includes: - Clothing that is extremely tight fitting. - Mini-skirts, backless/strapless halter-tops or dresses, tube tops, tank tops (no less than 2" width strap) or muscle shirts cut low at armpits or neckline. - o Clothing that shows a bare midriff.
 When a student's arms are raised, no midriff is to be shown. - Shorts shorter than mid-thigh.
-The bottom of the shorts should be at or past the fingertips when the student is standing with arms hanging down. - Clothing that is transparent or revealing. - Any clothing that does not conceal undergarments, including straps, and underwear. - Headgear: Caps or hoods may be worn only outside.
+As a general rule, the bottom of the shorts should be at or past the fingertips when the student is standing with arms hanging down. - o Clothing that is transparent or revealing (e.g. fishnet stockings). - Any clothing that does not conceal undergarments, including straps, and underwear. - Headgear: Caps or hoods may be worn only outside.
 Caps must be worn facing forward.
 Words or pictures that are not appropriate may not appear on the cap.
-Bandanas, doo rags, sweatbands, and headbands are not allowed, with the exception of hair accessories. - Words or pictures that are not appropriate for the school environment may not appear on clothing such as obscenities, sexually suggestive, symbols representing alcohol, drugs, tobacco, or racial, sexist references etc. - o Dangerous attire: No chains attached to clothing or items with spikes or studs - O Cosmetics to the face and hair that distract from the educational process such as spray-painted or dyed hair, colored gel, extreme painting of the face, glitter, stickers, extreme hairdos (Mohawks), etc. Hair may be dyed only in natural colors.
-These may be acceptable on appropriate days declared by the administration. - o Writing on the body is not permitted.
+Bandanas, doo rags, sweatbands, and headbands are not allowed, with the exception of hair accessories. - Words or pictures that are not appropriate for the school environment may not appear on clothing such as obscenities, sexually suggestive, symbols representing alcohol, drugs, tobacco, or racial, sexist references etc - Dangerous attire: No chains attached to clothing or items with spikes or studs.

+- Cosmetics to the face and hair that distract from the educational process such as extreme face painting, glitter, stickers, extreme hairdos (mohawks) are not permitted.
+These may be acceptable on appropriate days declared by the administration. - Writing on the body is not permitted.